-- (c) goods or electronic publications the importation of which is prohibited by a order made under subsection (3) or any other written law of the Republic where the importation of such goods is prohibited. - (2) Electronic publications the importation of which is prohibited by subsection (1) must be treated as if they were goods for the purposes of this Act. - (3) If it is necessary in the public interest, the Minister acting on the advice of the Chief Collector may, by order, prohibit the importation into the Republic of: - (a) any specified goods or electronic publications; or - (b) goods or electronic publications of a specified class or classes. - (4) A prohibition imposed under this section: - (a) may be general; or - (b) may be limited to the importation of goods or electronic publications from a specified place or by or from a specified person or class of persons; or - (c) may, whether general or limited, be absolute or conditional. - (5) A conditional prohibition may allow the importation of goods or electronic publications: - (a) under the authority of a licence or a permit (whether granted before or after the importation of the goods), or a consent, to be granted by the Chief Collector or by any other person named in the order, on or subject to any terms or conditions not inconsistent with the provisions of the prohibition, as may be imposed by the Chief Collector or other person granting the licence, permit, or consent; or - (b) on or subject to any other prescribed conditions. - (6) No goods otherwise dutiable are exempt from duty because their importation is unlawful.
+- (2) Electronic publications the importation of which is prohibited by subsection (1) shall be treated as if they were goods for the purposes of this Act. - (3) Where it is necessary in the public interest, the Minister acting on the advice of the Chief Collector of Customs may, by order, prohibit the importation into the Republic of: - (a) any specified goods or electronic publications; or - (b) goods or electronic publications of a specified class or classes.

+- (4) A prohibition imposed under this Section: - (a) may be general; - (b) may be limited to the importation of goods or electronic publications from a specified place or by or from a specified person or class of persons; or - (c) may, whether general or limited, be absolute or conditional. - (5) A conditional prohibition may allow the importation of goods or electronic publications: - (a) under the authority of a licence or a permit, whether granted before or after the importation of the goods, or a consent, to be granted by the Chief Collector of Customs or by any other person named in the order, on or subject to any terms or conditions not inconsistent with the provisions of the prohibition, as may be imposed by the Chief Collector of Customs or other person granting the licence, permit, or consent; or - (b) on or subject to any other prescribed conditions.

+(6) No goods otherwise dutiable are exempt from duty because their importation is unlawful.

-92. Prohibited exports
+92 Prohibited exports

-- (1) A person must not export from the Republic: - (a) any publication that is objectionable in the hands of a person and for any purpose; and - (b) goods or electronic publications the exportation of which is prohibited by an order made under subsection (3) or any other enactment where the exportation of the goods is prohibited. - (2) Electronic publications (the exportation of which is prohibited by subsection (1)) must be treated as if they were goods for the purposes of this Act - (3) If the prohibition is necessary in the public interest, the Minister, acting on the advice of the Chief Collector, may by order prohibit the exportation from the Republic of: - (a) any specified goods or electronic publications; or - (b) goods or electronic publications of a specified class or classes. - (4) A prohibition under this section: - (a) may be general; or - (b) may be limited to the export of goods or electronic publications to a specified place or by or to a specified person or class of persons; or - (c) may, whether general or limited, be absolute or conditional. - (5) A conditional prohibition may allow the exportation of goods or electronic publications: - (a) under the authority of a licence, permit or consent, to be granted by the Chief Collector or by any other person named in the order, on or subject to any terms or conditions not inconsistent with the provisions of the prohibition, as may be imposed by the Chief Collector or other person granting the licence, permit or consent; or
+- (1) A person shall not export from the Republic: - (a) any publication that is objectionable in the hands of a person and for any purpose; and - (b) goods or electronic publications the exportation of which is prohibited by an order made under subsection (3) or any other written law where the exportation of the goods is prohibited.

+- (2) Electronic publications, the exportation of which is prohibited by subsection (1), shall be treated as if they were goods for the purposes of this Act. - (3) Where the prohibition is necessary in the public interest, the Minister, acting on the advice of the Chief Collector of Customs, may by order prohibit the exportation from the Republic of: - (a) any specified goods or electronic publications; or - (b) goods or electronic publications of a specified class or classes.

+- (4) A prohibition under this Section: - (a) may be general; - (b) may be limited to the export of goods or electronic publications to a specified place or by or to a specified person or class of persons; or - (c) may, whether general or limited, be absolute or conditional. - (5) A conditional prohibition may allow the exportation of goods or electronic publications: - (a) under the authority of a licence, permit or consent, to be granted by the Chief Collector of Customs or by any other person named in the order, on or subject to any terms or conditions not inconsistent with the provisions of the prohibition, as may be imposed by the Chief Collector of Customs or other person granting the licence, permit or consent; or - (b) on or subject to any other prescribed conditions.

-- (b) on or subject to any other prescribed conditions. - (6) A prohibition under this section does not apply to goods that are already loaded into the exporting craft at the time when the prohibition comes into force. - (7) Unless otherwise prescribed by an order under this section, an order under this section prohibiting the exportation of goods extends to and applies to the shipment of the goods for use as stores by a craft.
+- (6) A prohibition under this Section does not apply to goods that are already loaded into the exporting craft at the time when the prohibition comes into force. - (7) Unless otherwise prescribed by an order under this Section, an order under this Section prohibiting the exportation of goods extends to and applies to the shipment of the goods for use as stores by a craft.

-93. Production of licence or permit for goods
+93 Production of licence or permit for goods